kiwidamien/StackedTurtles/content/sample_size/empirical_bayes.md

   where $\bar{x}_i$ is the (raw) measured rating over the $N_i$ measurements.

 ### Other resources

 This article hasn't focused on the mathematical derivations, if you are interested a follow up article is [here](#todo).
 Another nice resource on empirical Bayes is David Robinson's blog, [Variance Explained](http://varianceexplained.org/r/empirical_bayes_baseball/).
+A project on when using empirical Bayes it is useful (and when it isn't) in epidemiological studies is available [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2872278/).

 Finally, the data cleaning and notebooks for this project are available [here](https://github.com/kiwidamien/StackedTurtles/tree/master/projects/empirical_bayes).